Rust removal and rust repair tips

-Once it gets hold it takes over eating into more and more of the metal.
-Rust needs Oxygen and moisture to perform its stuff.
+One it takes hold, rust will continue eating into more and more of the metal.
+Rust requires oxygen and water to form.

-Initially rust will bubble up the surface of the metal gradually eating deeper and deeper.
-The earlier it is caught the better it will be.
+Initially rust will bubble up the surface but gradually it will eat deeper and deeper into the metal.
+The earlier rust is caught the easier it is to repair.

-A rust spot will need to be thoroughly treated.
+Any rust spots will need to be thoroughly treated.

-1) Sand down the rust spot until you get back to bare metal.
-It is a good precaution to go a little wider than the damaged area just in case it has started to spread further.
-You may have to cut out the area and weld in a new plate.
-It is critical that you sand the surface flat as any imperfections will show up when it is painted.
+1) Sand the area down until you get back to bare metal with no trace of rust visible.
+It's always a wise precaution to sand a little wider than the obvious rust damage.
+It's vital to sand the surface smooth because any imperfections will show up when it is painted.

-3) Fill the depression caused by sanding with filler, smooth and sand off.
-(If the depression is only small you may well get away with a thicker coat of paint or some high build primer.
+3) Fill the depression left after sanding with filler.
+Smooth the filler and when dry sand it off.
+(Shallow depressions may only need a thicker coat of paint or some high build primer.)

-4) Cover the area with paint as per our stone chip repair guide and then finish with some cutting paste and a clear coat.
+4) Cover the area with paint as outlined in our stone chip repair guide.
+Finish off with some cutting paste and a clear coat.

-When the rust is a little more serious, for example on wings and the bottoms of doors your only real option is to cut away the damage metal and weld in a new panel.
-Doors can usually be replaced cheaply from the breakers yard and repainted which is usually easier than a repair.
+If the rust damage is more serious, such as on wings and the bottoms of doors, the only real option is to cut away the rusty metal and weld in a new panel.

-Front wings are also easy to replace and paint.
-Anything on the rear wing and structural areas with rust will need a new panel welding in to properly sort it.
+Larger areas of rust on the rear fenders and other structural areas will need a new panel welding in to properly sort it.

-Be sure to cut the rust thoroughly away and then cover the area with a rust inhibitor to prevent further damage from forming whilst you are working on the area.
+Take care to cut all the rust away and then coat the area with a rust inhibitor to stop further rusting whilst you are working on the area.

-Rust prevention is far easier to do than rust repair.
+Rust prevention is much easier than rust repair.
 The most obvious way to guard against surface rust is to apply a wax coating every 6 months.
 See our article on wax and polish for more information on this.

-It would be a good idea to place a piece of blunt wire through each drain hole to ensure that it is not blocked.
+Use a blunt piece of wire to check and clear each drain hole to ensure that it is not blocked.
 The last thing you want to do is to allow water to collect inside the panel or door.

-Many leaks can be a sign of rust, usually they are just caused by broken rubber seals but the area should be fully investigated for rust.
-One frustrating area to get rust in is around the windscreen.
-We have known cars that have gone in for a windscreen replacement to require extensive work to the frames due to rust caused by ingression of water.
+Rainwater leaking into the cabin can be a sign of rust, usually they are just caused by broken rubber seals but the area should be fully investigated for rust.
+Pay particular attention to rust around the windscreen.
+We have known cars that have gone in for a simple windscreen replacement only to require extensive work to the frames due to rust.